hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

     namespace: default
 ```
 <!-- AUTO-GENERATED-CONTENT:END -->

-Once the RoleBinding is created,
-the demo-sa ServiceAccount can list the Pods
-in the default namespace
-(this is the action defined under the rules key within the specification of the Role).
-Let's check this.

-### Using the ServiceAccount within a Pod

-We create a simple Pod from the following specification:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/02-demo-pod.yaml) -->
 <!-- The below code snippet is automatically added from labs/02-demo-pod.yaml -->